 Natural gas is first removed from wells drilled into the ground.
 It is then treated to remove any impurities before pipelines transport the natural gas to power plants.

-Hydroelectric power was once the principal source of power in the United States.
+Hydro was once the principal source of power in the United States.
 These facilities played a significant role in spurring Georgia's industrial development and continue to produce power today.